Guide

 For Danish citizens, criminal records for accounts representatives and members of the management are requested from the police by The Danish Business Authority.
 The request needs to be approved by the person it concerns.
 After the approval The Danish Business Authority receives the criminal record from the police.

-Foreign citizens must submit criminal record to The Danish Business Authority.
-The criminal record must be verified or legalized.
+Foreign citizens must submit original or verified or legalized copy of criminal record to The Danish Business Authority.
+The criminal record must be issued within 3 months prior to submitting the copy to the Danish Business Authority.